-So with that information and a little trial and error, I’ve been able to actually load resource curves using the following method:
+So with that information, I’ve been able to actually load resource curves using the following method.

 I created a basic data file for loading project data into Cobra using a single file Integration Wizard load method.
 The file looked like the following:

-As you can see, it was simply a case of adding a column named ‘Curve’ to the end of my data file and then using the exact same name as the spread curve as listed in the Cobra Curves list of the Add Work Package dialog and the Application Preferences dialog.
+As you can see, it was simply a case of adding a column named ‘Curve’ to the end of my data file.
+You then using the exact same name as the spread curve as listed in the Cobra Curves list.
+This is under the Add Work Package dialog and the Application Preferences dialog.

-So there you have it – the ability to load spread curves from outside systems – at least via the spreadsheet file load process.
+So there you have it.
+The ability to load spread curves from outside systems, or at least via the spreadsheet file load process.
 In short, if you have a column headers of “Curve” and you use identical names to the Deltek Cobra spread curves in that column, you can load standard or customized spread curves via this mechanism.

 Click on this link to download the sample spreadsheet used in this article.
 You may find it useful as a template.